 Pulling a heavy wagon, carrying a box of books, sweeping the floor with a weight attached to the broom, and using a weighted lap pad at intervals are all examples of this type of proprioceptive input which may help with calming and organizing for both sensory avoiders and sensory seekers.
 Sensory seekers may need additional heavy work activities such as a Wiggle Space, while sensory avoiders may want to regroup in a Chill Corner.

 4. Provide options for fine motor activities

-Young sensory cravers will love center time activities with various textures from finger paints and sand/ water play options while sensory avoiders may find these activities stressful and threatening.
+Young sensory cravers will love center time activities with various textures like finger paints and sand and water play options.
+However, sensory avoiders may find these activities stressful and threatening.
 Having options for both is key.
-Try using Kwik Stix as a replacement for finger or tempera paints for touch sensitive children.
-Nontoxic and touch friendly options like Sandtastik is a good choice for sand tables, while having additional fine motor tools give more handling options for sensory avoiders to be included in play.
+Try using Kwik Stix to replace finger or tempera paints for touch-sensitive children.
+Non-toxic and touch-friendly options like Sandtastik are a good choice for sand tables.
+Additional fine motor tools give more handling options to include sensory avoiders in play.
 Exercise putty and tools can be used as a replacement for modeling clay.

 5. Stay on task and on time!